 Despite the risks and potentially awkward conversations, you might end up with a guarantor car finance loan with a better interest rate than standard student car finance with no guarantor.

 Student car finance: work out your income and expenses

-Knowing your financial position might seem basic, but be honest with yourself: before you apply for a loan, make sure you can afford one!
+Knowing your financial position might seem basic, but be honest with yourself: before you apply for a student car loan, make sure you can afford one!
 Look at your income and outgoings.
 What do you earn, and how much do you spend?

-Whatever your situation, add your various incomes together and then subtract your expenses (including setting aside some money for emergencies) to see if you can afford a student car finance deal.
-Simply put, the honest truth is that getting car finance for students with low income will be challenging.
+Whatever your situation, add your various incomes and subtract your expenses (including setting aside some money for emergencies) to see if you can afford a student car finance deal.
+Simply put, the truth is that getting car finance for students with low income will be challenging.
 So if possible, get yourself a part-time job.